openedx/docs.openedx.org/source/educators/how-tos/advanced_features/delete_group_configuration.rst

 .. tags:: educator, how-to

 .. note::
- You can only delete a group configuration that is not currently used in a content experiment.
-You cannot delete a group configuration that is used in a content experiment.
+ You can only delete a group configuration not currently used in a content experiment.
+You cannot delete a group configuration used in a content experiment.

 #.
 On the **Group Configurations** page, hover over the group configuration and